MPI-IS/probinet/publication/paper/paper.md

 # Running Times of Algorithms

-The following table provides an overview of the running times for the algorithms implemented in ProbINet.
+We provide an overview of the running times for the algorithms implemented in ProbINet in the following table.
 The values **N** and **E** represent the number of nodes and edges in the network, respectively.
 Numbers of edges given as ranges indicate the variation across different layers or time steps.
 The column **L/T** indicates whether the number of layer or time steps is considered, and how many are used.
 The parameter **K** represents the number of communities.
 The networks used